xyproto/autoimport/README.md

 Includes the `autoimport` utility for looking up packages, given the start of a class name.

+Experimental functionality for organizing imports is also included.

 ## Example use

 ### With OpenJDK 8 installed